webdriverio-community/wdio-electron-service/docs/development.md

 1. Automatically determine the active and maintenance versions from package.json
 2. If version detection fails, it will interactively ask you to confirm the versions
-3. Fetch all commits connected with PRs labeled with `backport-requested`
+3. Fetch all commits connected with PRs labeled with `backport:requested`
 4. Cherry-pick them into the maintenance branch

 To start the process, just execute: